GraphBLAS/graphblas-api-cpp/markdown/multiply.md

 `combine` - a binary operator

 `mask` - write mask used to determine which elements of the output will be computed

+`c` - if given, the output matrix to which to write the result

+`acc` - the accumulator used to accumulate partial results

+`merge` - whether to merge in values from `c` outside of the write area indicated by `mask`

 #### Type Requirements
 - `A` must meet the requirements of `MatrixRange`